hogihung/binary_ipsum/README.md

 Before we commit our changes, I'd like to do a little more clean up.
-Do we really need to methods here?
+Do we really need two methods here?
 I think we can get by with just one.
 But we will need to make a small modification to both our class and our test files.